vinteemishra/wellness1/README.md

 You can also run `node .` to skip the build step.

 Open http://127.0.0.1:3000 in your browser.
+If on server use server host name or public ip

 ## Rebuild the project